 Carolyn provides consultation to fertility clinics, individuals and couples.
-She also leads groups and provides workshops on donor and adoption related issues.
-Carolyn counsels people dealing with pregnancy loss at the National Council for Jewish Women and leads a group on Parenthood Through Adoption at the LGBT Center in NYC.
+She counsels people dealing with pregnancy loss through the National Council for Jewish Women.

-She is Founding Board Chair of The American Fertility Association, now Path2Parenthood.
-Carolyn is Chair of Path2Parenthood’s Adoption Advisory Council and a member of ASRM's Mental Health Professionals Group.
+She is Founding Board Chair of Path2Parenthood and is on the board of Family Equality Council.
+She is a member of ASRM's Mental Health Professionals Group.